MonsieurV/py-findpeaks/README.md

 Use `findpeaks` from the Octave-Forge signal package through the oct2py bridge.

-Requires a complicated and not very efficient setup to be called from Python code.
-Of course, you will need an up-to-date distribution of Octave.
+Requires a rather complicated and not very efficient setup to be called from Python code.
+Of course, you will need an up-to-date distribution of Octave, with the signal package installed from Octave-Forge.

 ----------------------------------